A1C, A1c, GHB, GHb, hemoglobin A1c, HbA1c, Hb1c, HbA1c:

 Hemoglobin A1c (a lab test for diabetes)

-American Association of Diabetes Educators (a not-for-profit diabetes organization)
+American Association of Diabetes Educators (former name of the

 ACE-I: Angiotensin converting enzyme inhibitor (a class of medications for treatment of hypertension)